An art program at the Pediatric Neurology & Pediatric Oncology/Hematology Clinics at New York’s Columbia Presbyterian Hospital

 Karen McKearney, Nurse Practitioner

-The Arts in Medicine Program is funded entirely by private donation and we are grateful to all our donors:
+The Arts in Medicine Program is funded in part by private donation and we are grateful to all our donors:

 Help us reach more children.